-I am a Ph.D. physicist who has been working in the field of medical imaging research for 17 years.
-I help develop new medical imaging scanners for improved cancer detection.
-My research involves interesting software and hardware engineering challenges, as well as understanding the associated medical applications.
-You can’t come up with a solution, until you know the real problem!
+I am a Ph.D. physicist who worked in the field of medical imaging research for 20 years at Berkeley Lab.
+I helped develop new medical imaging scanners for improved cancer detection.
+My research involved interesting software and hardware engineering challenges, as well as understanding the associated medical applications.
+You can’t come up with a solution until you know the real problem.

 I am now a full-time freelance science writer, editor, and writing instructor.
 I’m highly proficient at synthesizing complex technical information and translating it for a general audience.
 This science blog, “Scientists Talk Funny,” is my attempt to talk in a more conversational way about science news in plain English.
 I also write for Stanford School of Medicine, Berkeley Lab, and SLAC National Accelerator Laboratory.

 Finally, I have years of educational experience as a science and writing instructor.
 I specialize in teaching scientists how to communicate clearly, concisely, and accurately for the general public.
 I teach science-writing courses for UC Berkeley Extension, SLAC National Accelerator Laboratory, Genentech, and Berkeley Lab.

 I believe that good science communication is important and can help build a better future, and I’m passionate about promoting a public understanding of science.